cocos3d/cocos3d/README.md

 - displaying a dynamic bounding box on a 3D particle emitter.
 - making use of a fixed bounding volume for the 3D particle emitter to improve performance.
 - permitting a node to cast a shadow even when the node itself is invisible by using the shouldCastShadowsWhenInvisible property
+- Skybox using a cube mapped texture.
+- cocos2d CCSprite displaying the television screen rendered texture

 CC3Demo3DTiles